CommunityNHS IVF Eligibility CalculatorAbout us

 Is fertility treatment covered by the NHS?

-We get this question a lot from those beginning to explore assisted fertility options.
-The short answer is yes - you can get fertility treatment on the NHS in the UK.
+In short, yes, you can get fertility treatment on the NHS in the UK.
 Most commonly, this involves assisted fertility techniques like IVF, but in some circumstances, may also include fertility preservation, such as egg or sperm freezing.

 But there's a problem, because getting NHS-funded treatment is actually more complicated than many people realise.